 Now open the Serial Monitor and watch the numbers scroll by.

 Potential problems: If the ATtiny gets out of sync with the Mega (it will), an occasional bad value will come up.
 I couldn't come up with a quick fix for this.
 If that is a problem, maybe you could take the median of a few readings.
 They are coming in pretty quickly.
 The plan is to make an I2C version of this soon, but I make no promises on a deadline.
 One last download, get the entire package of sketches used in this post in a zip file HERE.

 A few quick notes before we go.

 - Why not I2C?
-That's next.
+That's next (Done!
+Check it out HERE).
 Serial is easier because it doesn't require a 3rd party library to work on the ATtiny line.

 - Why only 3 sensors?
 Short answer, ease of use.
 You might be able to get 4 or even 5 out of an ATtiny45 if you're persistant.
 I don't have that many sensors nor that much patience.
 You have 5 regular IO pins plus the reset pin (which can be used as an IO).
 You might be able to use the serial Rx pin as an input as well.

 - Why not just buy a I2C ping sensor and be done with it?
 Well this reduces the number of wires going to the Arduino Mega.
 It also gives you more options and increases the number of micro controllers on board your robot (cool factor).
 Other than that, it's cheap.
 With HobbyKing or Ebay, this project could be done for less than the price of one I2C sonar sensors.